 - Signs of stress and/or confusion (for example, the person might say [s] he is stressed, look confused, withdraw, start rubbing their hands together).

 - Conditions that people might misinterpret (for example, someone might mistake Cerebral Palsy for drunkenness).

 - Reassurances (for example, You may feel afraid.
 That's OK.
 We're safe now.)

 - Encouragement (for example, "Thanks for moving fast.
 You are doing great..
 Other people can look at you and know what to do").

 - Distractions.
-For example: lower volume of radio, use flashing lights on vehicle only when necessary.
+For example, lower the volume of the radio, use flashing lights on a vehicle only when necessary.